 There has been a significant increase in the number of primary places required in North Worcester due to changes in demographics, popularity of the area and newly developed housing estates.

-Where will North Worcester Primary Academy (NWPA) be situated?
+Where is North Worcester Primary Academy (NWPA) situated?

-We will open on the old Park and Ride site in Perdiswell, Worcester in September 2019.
+We can be found on the old Park and Ride site in Perdiswell, Worcester.

 How big will the school be?